LaresLLC/SysmonConfigPusher/README.md

 # Usage

+Grab the zip file from the releases section of this repo and unzip the contents.
+This host will be the one that hosts your collection of various Sysmon configuration files.
+Once you've unzipped the file contents and confirmed that the application launches, the next step is editing the configuration file.

 ## Edit SysmonConfigPusher.exe.config

 The configuration for Sysmon Config Pusher has three main values that you will want to change: